cg7346/Software-Testing/JUnit/README.md

 [**UnitTestingActivity #1.pptx**](https://docs.google.com/presentation/d/1qzLn5QmPXZHZePRxE3wTYd9PE8_XsTcY/edit?usp=sharing&ouid=116378854559746767728&rtpof=true&sd=true)

 **Objective:
-**Learn how to use:Create unit tests and fix defects.
+**Learn how to use:Create unit test and fix defects.
 Use JUnit for unit level testing to confirm defects are fixedUse [EclEmma](https://www.eclemma.org/) to measure the coverage of Unit Testing

 **Assignments/Dropbox Instructions:**
 - Label all filenames by Team number and activity number- Example: Activity #1 – Team 1